pdaniele/AB2C/Docs/cohort.md

-Definitions
+Cohort Definition
 ================
 Last Updated: January 14 2019

 ### Overview:

-This page outlines all definitions used for the project.
+This page describes the cohort definition and process for the project.

 ### Cohort